 Many eye conditions don't have noticeable symptoms in their early stages, although if detected or treated early, are preventable.
 Regular eye examinations are an effective measure for identifying common eye problems and can prevent avoidable blindness and vision loss.

 General practice plays a crucial role in reducing avoidable blindness and vision loss and its associated burden of disease, including identifying those at higher risk of eye disease.

 While eye disease can occur at any age, risk factors include:

 - Being over 40 years of age

 The Victorian Department of Health (DH) has funded Murray PHN to partner with Eastern Melbourne PHN to lead the development and implementation of a quality and systems improvement pilot project, to improve eye screening and detection of eye conditions/disease for at risk groups across Victoria to reduce the prevalence of avoidable blindness and vision loss.
 The project is being undertaken in partnership with Vision 2020 Australia, Gippsland PHN, North Western Melbourne PHN and Western Victoria PHN.

-The project, beginning in March 2023, will engage 10 general practices in each of the Victorian PHN regions above to focus on identifying, developing and implementing quality and sustainable system improvements to support the ongoing identification and appropriate referral to eye health professionals of people at risk of developing eye disease or vision loss.
-Practices will be supported with resources, training and quality improvement activities using an orientation package.
+The project began in March 2023 with up to 10 general practices engaged in each of the participating Victorian PHN regions.
+Each practice will focus on identifying, developing and implementing quality and sustainable system improvements to support the ongoing identification and appropriate referral to eye health professionals of people at risk of developing eye disease or vision loss.
+Practices are supported with resources included in an orientation package, training and quality improvement coaching.

 Free online training modules

-To support the project, Vision 2020 Australia, the peak body for eye health and vision care organisations in Australia, has developed a range of free online professional development and training opportunities for all healthcare professionals working across the primary care sector.
-To register to access the platform, click the below box and once registration is complete, a success message will appear on the screen and you will receive an automated welcome email.
+To support the project, our partner Vision 2020 Australia, the peak body for eye health and vision care organisations in Australia, developed a range of online professional development and training modules.
+These are available for free for all healthcare professionals working across the primary care sector in Victoria, regardless of their participation in the pilot project.

 Free live webinars in 2023